OfficeDev/O365-iOS-Connect/README.md

 * [Xcode](https://developer.apple.com/) from Apple.
 * An Office 365 account.
 You can get an Office 365 account by signing up for an [Office 365 Developer site](http://msdn.microsoft.com/library/office/fp179924.aspx).
 This will give you access to the APIs that you can use to create apps that target Office 365 data.
 * A Microsoft Azure tenant to register your application.
 Azure Active Directory provides identity services that applications use for authentication and authorization.
-A trial subscription can be acquired here: [Microsoft Azure](https://account.windowsazure.com/SignUp).
+To create a trial subscription, and associate it with your O365 account, see [Set up your Office 365 development environment](https://msdn.microsoft.com/office/office365/howto/setup-development-environment) and the section **To create a new Azure subscription and associate it with your Office 365 accounts** for more information.

-  **Important**: You will also need to ensure your Azure subscription is bound to your Office 365 tenant.
+  **Important**: If you already have an Azure subscription, you'll need to bind that subscription to your Office 365 account.
 To do this see [Set up your Office 365 development environment](https://msdn.microsoft.com/office/office365/howto/setup-development-environment) and the section **Associate your Office 365 account with Azure AD to create and manage apps** for more information.

 * Installation of [CocoaPods](https://cocoapods.org/) as a dependency manager.
 CocoaPods will allow you to pull the Office 365 and Azure Active Directory Authentication Library (ADAL) dependencies into the project.